lidiarpo/Team6-EDA397-2017/report_template.md

 - Henrik Helén Edholm
 ---

-This is a basic template for the project report.
-Fill it out over the course of the project.

 # Project Description
 An application that allows users to subscribe to specific flights, providing flight information (e.g. delays, cancellation, early arrival) via push notifications.